genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 |----------|--------------------|-----------|------------------------------------------------------------|-------------------|
 | -c       | --commit           | no        | If supplied, will apply dictionary changes to the database | No                |

-If we run remap with no arguments it simple gives a report of changes that exist in the configuration.
+If we run remap with no arguments, it simply gives a report of changes that exist in the configuration.

 For example: